GB 6675.3-2025 Safety of toys - Part 3: Flammability

 5.1 General

-5.2 Test relating to beards, moustaches, wigs, etc. made from pile or flowing elements which protrude 50 mm or more from the surface of the toy
+5.2 Test relating to beards, moustaches, wigs, etc. made from pile or flowing elements which protrude 50mm or more from the surface of the toy

-Annex A (informative) Background and rationale for this document
+Annex A (Informative) Background and basic principle

 A.1 General